 Arizona students are required to take and pass (70% or better) the state created Civics Assessment in order to graduate.
+New legislation by the state stipulates that students must retake the test if they have a prior score between 60% and 69%.
 Students will be given multiple opportunities to take the assessment starting their sophomore year.
 Assessment dates and times for administration will be set by administration, testing coordinator, and counselor.
 Parents will be notified of test dates and student performance.